eclipse-opensovd/opensovd/docs/design/adr/001-adr-score-interface.md

 ### Option 2 – No dedicated interface (rejected)

-S-CORE and OpenSOVD could each implement their own diagnostic logic and data flow without a shared interface like the Fault library.
+S-CORE and OpenSOVD could each implement their own diagnostic logic and data flow without a shared interface like the `Fault library`.

 This was rejected because it would lead to duplicated functionality, diverging APIs, and increased integration effort.
 It would also hinder reuse and make safety certification boundaries harder to manage.